Matthew John Heath

-Post Military Career
+Post military career

 After leaving the Marine Corps, Heath worked for the U.S. State Department on the Central Poppy Eradication Program throughout Afghanistan.
 On August 29, 2004, the Taliban targeted Heath at his home with a suicide VBIED that killed seven, but narrowly avoided killing its intended target.
 Taliban spokesman Abdul Latif Hakimi claimed full knowledge of the attack and said "The Islamic Emirate of Afghanistan takes full responsibility".
 President Hamid Karzai issued a statement regarding the blast.

 Prosecutor General Tarek William Saab claims Heath worked for MVM, Inc., a private security contracting firm with ties to the Central Intelligence Agency and National Security Agency, from 2006 until 2016.

 In early 2020 Heath had purchased a small 53 foot trawler hulled yacht with plans to start a charter business in the Caribbean.
 Heath is currently an independent security consultant with Secure Horizons.
 Heath has regularly been interviewed in print for his opinions on Wrongful Detainment of U.S. citizens and his views on U.S. Venezuela relations.